 Myself, I’ve experienced this effect both in consulting and working in fulltime roles.
-Cultures that are traditional with long tenure employees are prone to siloed operations, no team work, pointing out performers and purposely trying to bring them down and other dysfunctional behaviour.
+Cultures that are traditional with long tenure employees are prone to siloed operations, no team work, pointing out performers, new ideas and purposely trying to discredit them and other dysfunctional behaviour.
 Employees are comfortable coasting and do not work as a team as it requires motivation to work across departments which traditional management styles do not promote.
 Introducing some uncertainty and ultimately job security and performance stress incents management and staff to work together to deliver results and protect their jobs.
 In some cases I’ve witnessed where outsourcing must be done in order to introduce this change quickly to boost performance.
 But thats another blog…

 Other interesting research and theories include:

 - Group development

 - The Essential Guide to Developing Your Staff

 - Five reasons most companies fail at execution